Blockchain Records Affidavit

 “Today, data copied from electronic devices, storage media, and electronic files are ordinarily authenticated by “hash value“.
 A hash value is a number that is often represented as a sequence of characters and is produced by an algorithm based upon the digital contents of a drive, medium, or file.
 If the hash values for the original and copy are different, then the copy is not identical to the original.
 If the hash values for the original and copy are the same, it is highly improbable that the original and copy are not identical.
 Thus, identical hash values for the original and copy reliably attest to the fact that they are exact duplicates.

 This amendment allows self-authentication by a certification of a qualified person that she checked the hash value of the proffered item and that it was identical to the original.
-The rule is flexible enough to allow certifications through processes other than comparison of hash value, including by other reliable means of identification provided by future technology.”
+The rule is flexible enough to allow certifications through processes other than comparison of the hash value, including by other reliable means of identification provided by future technology.”

 China Internet Courts